denisdbell/nursejobs/README.md

 ## Docker Compose

 Docker is used for application deployment and configuration management.
-The Details of how the various components of the system communicate can be viewed in the **docker-compose.yml** file, see below:
+The Details of how the various components of the system are configured can be viewed in the **docker-compose.yml** file, see below:

 ```
 version: '3'